vaibhavmagon/Algorithms/README.md

-# Problem Solving usinf JavaScript
+# Problem Solving using JavaScript!

 This repo contains files with various problems and algorithms solved in pure Javascript.